 Being with people as they experience some of the most profound moments in their lives is a true privilege.
 I have been humbled to see that as clients heal and grow, they make the world a better place.

 I work with people who are dealing with an array of emotional, personal and relational issues.
-My clients are busy professionals like you - lawyers, realtors, financial advisers, teachers, physicians, actors, advertising executives, television and film producers, athletes, business owners, digital media experts, architects, surgeons, dentists, professors, household project managers, artists, designers, physiotherapists, accountants, art dealers, public service employees etc.
+My clients are busy professionals like you - lawyers, realtors, financial advisors, teachers, physicians, paramedics, actors, advertising executives, television and film producers, athletes, business owners, digital media experts, architects, surgeons, dentists, professors, project managers, artists, designers, physiotherapists, accountants, art dealers, public service employees etc.

 Best therapy outcomes?
 Find the best fit with a Toronto therapist.

 Psychological research indicates that the best predictor of successful therapy outcomes is the quality of the client-therapist relationship.
 Consider finding a therapist you feel comfortable with - someone who is sincere, empathetic and who express unconditional positive regard.
 Please scroll down to read more about relationship issues, life transitions, self-esteem and anxiety.

 Relationship issues therapy:

 Could the quality of our relationships - with family, friends, colleagues and partners - influence our personal growth, degree of self-actualization or whether we thrive in life?
 Could our emotional well-being depend on having satisfying relationships with others?
 Do small moments and our feelings about them define the quality of our lives?
 I encourage individuals and couples to contemplate these questions - to consider how they connect with themselves and others.